AlphaJian/WeatherApp/README.md

 For GPS, type like "123.33,989.22", the comma is necessary.

-**The latest verson has updated database, please delete orignal App and reinstall.**
+**The latest verson has updated database, please delete the original App and reinstall.**